mohanedmoh/rock-paper-scissors-spock-lizard/README.md

 3. Create username and password to access the DB
 4. Update the bellow parameters
   - Neo4j URL
-  - username
+  - Username
-  - password
+  - Password
-  - database name
+  - Database Name
 5. Run the game and enjoy the graph based game :P